fuzz/etcdon/README.md

 The docs state "If you are using an external object storage provider such as Amazon S3, Google Cloud or Wasabi, then you don’t need to worry about backing (user-uploaded content) up." which is fine advice if your user-uploaded content is reposted cat photos and the like.
-But, while I do not mean to cast aspersions, I have spoken at length with the team at AWS responsible for moving data around and I did not come away with the impression that they are infallible.
-If there's data you care about losing you definitely should back it up yourself, however etcdon does not support backing up files stored on S3 at this time.
+But, while services like S3 are quite robust, if there's data you really care about losing you should back it up onto hardware in your physical possession. etcdon does not support backing up files to or from cloud object storage providers like S3 at this time.

-Gathered files are copied into `local/`, which is gitignored by etcdon--you may want to manage `local/config` in its own git repo or similar.
+Gathered files are copied into `local/`, which is gitignored by etcdon--if you don't understand what this means, that's OK!
+You may want to manage `local/configs` in its own git repository if you decide to tune/scale your server, but you don't need to worry about any of that to get started.

 ### don commands for backup